FederBoost: Private Federated Learning for GBDT: Horizontal

+However, $\Cli_l$ is not able to count $n'$, as the samples are distributed among $l$ participants.
+A naive solution is to have participants count locally, and $\Cli_l$ aggregates the results.
+Unfortunately, this will reveal information about a participant's local dataset.
+To this end, we have all participants aggregate their counts via secure aggregation (line 9).
 After finding $Q_1$, participants locally remove\footnote{They remove the values only for this protocol, but still keep them in their datasets.} their sample values that are smaller than $Q_1$ (line 17).
 Then, they find the second quantile $Q_2$ in exactly the same way as for finding $Q_1$.
 After finding all quantiles, each $\Cli_i$ knows how to put these samples into the corresponding buckets for this feature, and they can find the quantiles for other features in the same way.
-We remark that multiple instances of Protocol~\ref{alg:quantile} could run in parallel, so that the quantiles of multiple features could be found at the same time.
+We remark that multiple instances of Protocol~\ref{alg:quantile} could run in parallel so that the quantiles of multiple features could be found at the same time.

 The method described above only applies to continuous features.
-For features that are discrete, the number of classes may be less than the number buckets, and line 4-15 could be an endless loop.
+For discrete features, the number of classes may be less than the number of buckets, and lines 4-15 could be an endless loop.
 In this case, we simply build a bucket for each class.
-For example, consider a feature that has \numprint{1000} sample values in 4 classes $\{1, 2, 3, 4\}$.
-We build 4 buckets, each of which represents a class, and we put each sample into its corresponding class.
 Then, we can directly move to the training phase.